geekcoderr/UPI-data-analysis/README.md

 ## Description

 UPI Data Analysis is an open-source repository for performing and developing solutions for UPI (Unified Payments Interface) data analysis.
-This repository allows you to explore various types of testing, data analysis, and prediction on datasets from different years related to UPI transactions.
+This repository allows you to explore various types of testing, data analysis, and prediction on datasets from different contexts related to UPI transactions.

 ## Installation